influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

     To write historical data older than 30 days, retain data for more than 30 days, or increase rate limits, upgrade to the Cloud [Usage-Based Plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan).
     {{% /note %}

-## System limits
+## Global limits

-InfluxDB Cloud also has limits that cannot be adjusted and apply to all accounts.
+InfluxDB Cloud also has global system limits that cannot be adjusted and apply to all accounts.
 These hard limits are typically dictated by the capabilities of the underlying InfluxDB Cloud infrastructure.

 - Write/ingest request limits